OML-NPA/EasyML.jl/README.md

 #### Custom

+##### Assigning classes

+Classes can be modified manually.

+Create a new class using `Segmentation_class()`.

+Classes can be of different types depending on a type of a problem.

+`Classification_class` contains

+- `name::String`: name of a class.

+- `Output::Classification_output_options`: holds settings for output of application of a model to new data.

+`Segmentation_class` contains

+- `name::String`: name of a class.

+- `color::Vector{Float64}`: RGB color of a class, which should correspond to its color on your images.
+Use 0-255 range.

+- `border::Bool`: allows to train a neural network to recognize borders and better separate objects during post-processing.

+- `border_thickness::Int64`: border thickness in pixels.

+- `min_area::Int64`: minimum area of an object.

+- `parents::Vector{String}`: up to two parents can be specified by their name.
+Objects from a child are added to its parent.

+- `Output::Segmentation_output_options`: holds settings for output of application of a model to new data.

+Put your classes into a vector and write `model_data.classes = your_classes`.

 You can forward any suitable input data through a neural network using the following code

+##### Custom loop

 ```
 model = model_data.model